Essential-coding/milestone-1/README.md

 - Find information about why animals matter.

-- Find information about the wildlife in general.
+- Find information about the wildlife, forests, oceans in general.

 - For feedback there is an email-forum provided with radio buttons for better clarification but also to make it more visually appealing.